-Should a student fall ill before an examination, suffer bereavement or other trauma, be taken ill during the examination itself or otherwise be disadvantaged or disturbed during an examination, then it is the student's parents/carers responsibility to alert the Examinations Officer or the Head of Centre to that effect.
+Should a student fall ill before an examination, suffer bereavement or other trauma, be taken ill during the examination itself or otherwise be disadvantaged or disturbed during an examination, then it is the student's parent's responsibility to alert the Examinations Officer or the Head of Centre to that effect.

-The student must support any special consideration claim with appropriate evidence within three days of the examination, eg a letter from the GP.
+The student must support any special consideration claim with appropriate evidence within three days of the examination, e.g. a letter from the GP.
 The Examinations Officer must then forward a completed special consideration form to the relevant awarding body within seven days of the examination.

-If an unforeseen event affects the running of an exam (eg a fire alarm), this instance will be reported to the appropriate examining board and agreed action taken.
+If an unforeseen event (such as a fire alarm) affects the running of an exam, this instance will be reported to the appropriate examining board and agreed action taken.